Dear 11 Year Old Sal,

 Boys are not the answer.
 Being ‘popular’ is not the answer.
 Drinking (while fun and still very much enjoyed by your 40-year-old self!) is not the answer.

 I wish I could hold you and let you know that you are amazing.
 You are smart, fun, funny, loving, giving and full of potential.
 The ‘true love’ that you are seeking starts within you.

 However, you must go through what you are going to go through and at the other end, when you look back you will understand why.

 And it’s that ‘why’ that will propel you forward and help you reclaim your true essence.
 Your leadership, your magnetism and your desire to spread your love far and wide.

 Go forward and just be you.
 You are more than enough.

 Your 40 Year Old Self xxx

 This was a powerful exercise recommended to me by the amazing Dani Andersen in an activation session we had recently.
 Initially, I wrote this privately to myself.
-However, it’s my mission to empower the next generation of girls by helping free our generation of women.
+However, it’s my mission to empower the next generation of kids by helping free our generation of women.
 This cannot happen until we acknowledge and bring into our awareness the hurts of our childhood, so we can begin to let go of and free ourselves from the false beliefs that we created about ourselves.
 Only then, can we break the cycle and pave the way for the next generation.
 I encourage every single one of you to identify ‘that moment’ in your childhood where everything started to change for you, and write a letter to yourself at that age.
 There is power in your story.
-Write it for yourself and write it for the young girls (and boys) who can choose something different for their lives because of the way YOU choose to show up now.
+Write it for yourself and write it for the young girls and boys who can choose something different for their lives because of the way YOU choose to show up now.